cogilabs/CogiSearch/README.md

 ### Basic Searching

 1. Enter your search query in the search box
-2. Add a bang at the beginning of your query to use a specific search engine (e.g., `!g` for Google)
+2. Add a bang anywhere in your query to use a specific search engine (e.g., `!g` for Google)
 3. If no bang is specified, your default search engine will be used

 ### Popular Bangs